danpadcz/danpadcz.github.io/contactmeee.md

 title: call me ;)
 layout: ilikegreen
 ---
-for now here is [my email](mailto:website@danielpadrta.cz), in some time I'll probably add a fediverse account here and maybe my instagram (?)
+if you want to contact me, here is [my email](mailto:website@danielpadrta.cz)

+additionally my discord tag is "danjetu", but I'm not on there that often